awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 **Tip**
 Use administrative credentials only to bootstrap and to provision the initial pipeline\.
 Afterward, use the pipeline itself, not your local machine, to deploy changes\.

-If you are upgrading a legacy\-bootstrapped environment, the old Amazon S3 bucket is orphaned when the new bucket is created\.
-Delete it manually using the Amazon S3 console\.
+If you are upgrading a legacy bootstrapped environment, the previous Amazon S3 bucket is orphaned when the new bucket is created\.
+Delete it manually by using the Amazon S3 console\.

 ## Initialize project<a name="cdk_pipeline_init"></a>

-Create a new, empty GitHub project and clone it to your workstation in the `my-pipeline` directory\. \(Our code examples in this topic use GitHub; you can also use CodeStar or AWS CodeCommit\.\)
+Create a new, empty GitHub project and clone it to your workstation in the `my-pipeline` directory\. \(Our code examples in this topic use GitHub\.
+You can also use AWS CodeStar or AWS CodeCommit\.\)

 ```
 git clone GITHUB-CLONE-URL my-pipeline